 Late last month, representatives from Facebook, Twitter, and Google appeared before a Senate judiciary committee to discuss their platforms’ exploitation as propaganda channels during the run-up to the 2016 presidential election.
 Much of the process was focused on how these companies failed to detect the foreign provenance of Russian-sponsored political ads, which are thought to have reached up to 10MM people on Facebook in the months ahead of and after the election.
-Additionally, Facebook estimates that up to 126MM people (126MM on Facebook and 20MM on Instagram) may have been exposed to organic posts created by Russia’s Internet Research Agency between 2015 and 2017.
+Additionally, Facebook estimates that up to 126MM people may have been exposed to organic posts created by Russia’s Internet Research Agency between 2015 and 2017.

 One interesting part of the testimony came in an exchange between Senator Al Franken and Facebook’s General Council, Colin Stretch, around Facebook’s provision of certain outrageous and reprehensible interest-based targeting parameters via its self-serve advertising platform.
 The existence of these targeting parameters was first reported by Pro Publica; Facebook claims that the parameters were created algorithmically based on common self-reported “interests” from users.
 Senator Franken confronted Colin Stretch about the story in this relevant portion of the testimony: